 Pros and Cons of Tinted Home Windows

 Are the windows in your home old, weak, or energy-inefficient?
 Treating windows with the right window film is one of the easiest and most economical ways to boost energy efficiency.
 But that’s not all.
-Certain types of window films are equipped with additional benefits for added reinforcement, UV protection, and daylight redirecting properties.
+Certain types of window films are equipped with additional benefits for added reinforcement, and UV protection.
 Here are some of the pros of tinting home windows with the proper type of film.

 The “Pros” of Tinting Home Windows